Candidate filing period coming up May 17-21

+Stanwood mayor and four City Council positions will be open to candidates this year.

+Mayor and former councilwoman Elizabeth Callaghan was appointed by the Council to fill the role after then-mayor Leonard Kelley resigned for health and personal reasons last summer.

-Anacortes’ mayor is the chief executive officer of the city, is elected to a four-year term and receives a starting annual salary of $94,000.
-City Council members are elected to four-year terms and receive a monthly stipend of $1,200.
-They approve the budget, ordinances and resolutions; and confirm mayoral appointments.
+Stanwood’s mayor is elected to a four-year term and receives a monthly salary of $1,500.
+City Council members are elected to four-year terms and receive a monthly stipend of $425.
+They approve the budget, ordinances and resolutions, and they confirm mayoral appointments.

-Anacortes School Board members are elected to four-year terms and are the governing body of the School District, which has one early childhood education center, three elementary schools, one middle school and two high schools.
+Stanwood-Camano School Board members are elected to four-year terms and are the governing body of the School District, which has five elementary schools, two middle school and two high schools.

-Port of Anacortes commissioners are elected to four-year terms and receive a monthly stipend of $285 and per diem of $128 for attending port meetings and functions.

-The commission is the governing body of the port district, which owns Anacortes Airport, Cap Sante Marina, the Marine Terminal, Seafarers Memorial Park and several commercial properties.
-It also owns the land leased by Washington State Ferries for the Anacortes ferry landing and terminal.
+The Snohomish County Council, District 1, seat is also up for election for a four-year term.
+It comes with an annual salary of $126,571, which is about $10,548 per month.
+This position represents the northern portion of Snohomish County.

-To read candidates’ campaign contribution and expense reports, go to the Washington Public Disclosure Commission website, https://www.pdc.wa.gov/, and click on “Browse.”
+To read candidates’ campaign contribution and expense reports, visit the Washington Public Disclosure Commission website pdc.wa.gov.

-To see who has filed candidacies for which office, go to https://www.skagitcounty.net/Departments/AuditorElections/.

-The site also has important information regarding voter registration and ballot drop box location.

 (0) comments